-During construction, the project right-of-way will be accessed using various road crossings and via existing access roads or new access roads constructed specifically for the project, if necessary.
+During construction, the project right-of-way will be accessed using various road crossings and via existing access roads or new access roads constructed specifically for the project.
 Construction access points from local roads will be located to ensure maintenance of safe traffic operations at those road crossings.
-To ensure safe and continued traffic flow and maintain access to any local residences or businesses that could be affected during construction, a Maintenance and Protection of Traffic ("MPT") plan will be developed for each location where construction vehicles will frequently access the project right-of-way from local roadways to provide a safe construction work zone in any areas near the edge or within a traffic lane for construction activities within the road right-of-way.
+To ensure safe and continued traffic flow and maintain access to any local residences or businesses that could be affected during construction, a Maintenance and Protection of Traffic ("MPT") plan will be developed for each location where construction vehicles will frequently access the project right-of-way from local roadways to provide a safe construction work zone in any areas near the edge or within a traffic lane for construction activities within the road right-of-way (e.g., removal of existing structures/conductors and stringing of new conductors).
 The MPT plan will identify temporary signage, lane closures, placement of temporary barriers, and traffic diversion patterns during construction activity.
 Traffic control measures will be developed as part of the final design of the project and will be incorporated into the environmental management and construction plan.
-The MPT plan will be discussed with Atlantic County and any affected municipalities prior to and during construction to ensure all parties agree and coordinated with the schedule for road closures.
+The MPT plan will be discussed with Atlantic and Camden Counties and any affected municipalities prior to and during construction to ensure all parties are in agreement and coordinated with the schedule for road closures.